Confident Natural Policy Gradient for Local Planning in $q_\pi$-realizable Constrained MDPs

-We assume to have access to a local access model, where the agent can only query simulator for states that have been encountered in previous simulations.
-Then, our goal is to design an algorithm that returns a near-optimal mixture policy $\bpi{}$, whose performance can be characterised in two ways.
-For a given target error $\epsilon > 0$, the \\ \\ \bf relaxed feasibility \rm requires the returned policy $\bpi{}$ whose sub-optimality gap $\vr{\pi^*}(s_0) - \vr{\bpi{}}(s_0)$ is bounded by $ \epsilon$, while allowing for a small constraint violation.
-Formally, we require $\bpi{}$ such that
+We assume access to a local access model, where the agent can query the simulator only for states that have been encountered during previous simulations.
+Our goal is to design an algorithm that outputs a near-optimal mixture policy $\bpi{K}$, whose performance can be characterized in one of two ways.